arve0/master/thesis.md

 The procedure of stitching consists of phase correlating all neighbor images, calculating the median translation and using this median translation for all images.
 The median is used as correlation between two images with little entropy in the seam are prone to fail.
-More details on this matter are in the [discussion](#images-and-stitching).
-Code block \ref{lst:stitch-algorithm} show the basics of the procedure on a row of images for sake of simplicity.
+More details on this matter are described in the [discussion](#images-and-stitching).
+Code block
+\ref{lst:stitch-algorithm} show the basics of the procedure on a row of images for sake of simplicity.

 Listing: Stitch row of images by using median translation from phase
          correlation.